VIP Brother season 3: Georgi

 Georgi Mamalev is an actor.
 He was supposed to enter the house on Day 2.
 However, due to his engagements in the theatre, he didn't participate in the show.

 Kamelia

 Kamelia Veskova is a famous pop-folk singer and the host of Big Brother's Big Mouth.
 She entered the house on Day 11 and left on Day 15.

 Lyubomir

 Lyubomir Ganev is a volleyball player.
 He entered the house on Day 31 and stayed for a week.

-Petya
+Preslava

-Petya Ivanova "Preslava" is a famous pop-folk singer.
+Preslava (born Petya Ivanova) is a famous pop-folk singer.
 She entered the house on Day 45 and she was the last celebrity guest housemate in VIP Brother 3.
 It was announced that she did not receive any money for her stay in the show.
 Six years later in 2015 entered as a participant (later as a guest participant) in VIP Brother 7.
 She left the House on Day 52.